How much does a professional voiceover artist cost?

 Most people know that you can’t download a piece of music and simply pop it on a video.
 Or copy a photograph to use on your website or copy some film footage… we have to licence these things because the rights belong to the performers or creators.
 It’s a totally accepted part of our industry.

 But to confirm the basic costs.
-For most kinds of corporate work, the BSF starts around £250 or $300 per hour for a professional voice artist – and then there’s often usage too.
+For most kinds of corporate work, the BSF starts around £250-£300 or $300 per hour for a professional voice artist – and then you need to consider usage too.

 It’s costed per word.
 And in the UK it’s typically 30 – 60 pence per word but again, these are average rates.
 In the US – it’s costed in a number of different ways – per word, per minute or per hour.
 The per word cost is typically 20-30 cents.